Simple Models and Biased Forecasts: Behavioral Implications

+In this section, I apply the characterization results from the previous section to develop the behavioral implications of the simple models framework.
+Throughout the section, I maintain the assumption that at least one of the following is satisfied for every agent: (a) the agent is constrained to use one-state models and the true process is exponentially ergodic; (b) the agent is constrained to use Markovian one-state models; or (c) the agent is constrained to use Markovian $d$-state models and the lag-one autocovariance matrix, $\Gamma_1$, is symmetric.

+To elaborate on the behavioral implications of the framework, I embed it in a reduced-form economy.
+Consider a finite set of agents, indexed by $j=1,\dots,J$.
+In every period $t$, each agent $j$ takes a purely forward-looking decision $x_{jt}$, which depends on her forecasts via the best-response function

-where $j\in J$ indexes different actions (possibly taken by different agents), $y_t\in\mathbb{R}^n$ is as before the vector of observables, $E^j_t[\cdot]$ denotes the subjective forecasts of the agent taking action $j$, and $c_{jt}\in\mathbb{R}^{n}$ are constant vectors.
-I assume that $\sum_{s=1}^\infty \Vert c_{js}\Vert_2<\infty$ for all $j$ and that $J$ is a finite set.
-I also continue to take the true process $\mathbb{P}$ as a primitive of the economy.
-In Appendix \ref{app:PE_GE}, I show that the predictions of the framework remain largely intact in a general equilibrium economy, in which $\mathbb{P}$ itself is an endogenous outcome of agents' choices.
+where $y_t\in\mathbb{R}^n$ is as before the vector of observables, $E_{jt}[\cdot]$ denotes agent $j$'s subjective forecasts, and $c_{js}\in\mathbb{R}^{n}$ are preference parameters satisfying $\sum_{s=1}^\infty \Vert c_{js}\Vert_2<\infty$ for all $j$.\footnote{The assumption that each agent takes a single action is without loss of generality.
+The analysis would be identical if one instead assumed that agent $j$ makes multiple choices in each period, with the $k$th action of agent $j$ given by $x_{jkt} = E_{jt}\left[\sum_{s=1}^\infty c_{jks}'y_{t+s}\right]$.} I continue to take the true process $\mathbb{P}$ as a primitive of the economy and assume that agent $j$ can entertain state-space models with no more than $d_j$ states.
+In Online Appendix \ref{app:PE_GE}, I provide an analysis suggesting that the partial equilibrium insights would generalize to a general equilibrium economy, in which $\mathbb{P}$ itself is an endogenous outcome of agents' choices.

-The reduced-form specification in \eqref{eq:reduced_form} allows me to derive sharp results, which highlight the role of biased forecasts and are independent of the specifics of the agents' decision problems.
-These results hold up to first order for purely forward-looking decisions that depend non-linearly on forecasts of the observable and arbitrarily well when decisions are sufficiently forward-looking (e.g., when the discount factor is close to one.)
-In the next three sections, I further develop the implications of the general framework in the context of three microfounded macro models.
+The reduced-form specification in \eqref{eq:reduced_form} allows the derivation of sharp theoretical results, which highlight the role of simple models and biased forecasts and are independent of the specifics of agents' decision problems.
+These results are valid up to first order for purely forward-looking decisions that depend non-linearly on the forecasts of the observable.
+They also hold arbitrarily well when decisions are sufficiently forward-looking (e.g., when the discount factor is close to one).
+In the next section, I further develop the implications of the general framework in the context of a microfounded general equilibrium macro model.